 As everyone knows, Joss Whedon will kill everyone you love.
 Buffy died.
 Twice.
 Angel died.
 Anya died.
 Jenny died.
 Joyce died.
 Spike died.
 Am I missing someone?
 Probably.
 Now kill someone.
 Someone has to die.
 What’s that?
 You don’t want to kill someone?
 Well, hopefully your readers don’t want you to either, that’s the point.
 Who will it be?
 I don’t know.
 If you can kill your main character, go for it.
 Otherwise, kill someone they love, someone they will be lost without.
 Not only are we building the tension, but we’re adding [hopefully] emotional impact.
 Let’s show everyone what that main character is made of.
 And for God’s sake, in true Whedon fashion, pick a character people like.

 li-bro-sex-u-al (n.) - Those attracted to books and the worlds within.

 You've written it.
 You've revised it.
 You've edited it.
 Now it's time to QUERY.

 The Home of the Ranting Writer.
 “Learn from My Mistakes”

 Wife.
 Mom.
 Girly Nerd.
 Flip Flop Goddess.
 YA Writer.

 Just another WordPress.com site

-Writing...one day at a time.
+Writing, living, growing up...one day at a time.

 The Nuances of Storytelling According to Kisa Whipkey